lmbxmu/ABCPruner/README.md

-  --honey               get flops and params of a model with specified honey(prune plan ) --from_scratch        if this parameter exist, train from scratch --warm_up             if this parameter exist, use warm up lr like DALI
+  --honey               get flops and params of a model with specified honey(prune plan ) --from_scratch        if this parameter exist, train from scratch --warm_up             if this parameter exist, use warm up lr like DALI --bee_from_scratch    if this parameter exist, beepruning from scratch --label_smooth        if this parameter exist, use Lable smooth criterion --split_optimizer     if this parameter exist, split the weight parameter that need weight decay

 ```